Explainable classification of astronomical uncertain time series: Introduction

 An uncertain time series (uTS) is a time series of \textit{imprecise} values.
 Unlike a \textit{regular} time series which is an ordered sequence of real numbers, an uTS is a sequence of pairs of numbers such that the first number of a pair is the best estimate and the second one is the error on that estimate; therefore the exact values of an uTS are unknown.
 Figure \ref{fig:sample-chinatown} illustrates a simulated uTS: the blue line is the best estimate and the vertical red bars represent the uncertainty intervals (i.e the exact unknown values are somewhere on the vertical red bars).
-Figure \ref{fig:sample-plasticc67} is a real uTS extracted from the PLAsTiCC \cite{team2018photometric} dataset: any time series that lies in the red region could be the exact unknown time series. uTS classification should not be confused with an application of conformal learning; In fact, in conformal learning, the input data is assumed to be uncertainty-free, and the goal is to compute the uncertainty of model's predictions.
-On the opposite, the goal of uTS classification is to infer a classifier from and for uncertain data.
+Figure \ref{fig:sample-plasticc67} is a real uTS extracted from the PLAsTiCC \citep{team2018photometric} dataset: any time series that lies in the red region could be the exact unknown time series.
+Uncertain time-series (uTS) classification should not be conflated with conformal learning, as the two address fundamentally different sources and roles of uncertainty.
+Conformal learning typically assumes that the input data are deterministic and free of measurement noise; its primary objective is to quantify and control the uncertainty of the model’s predictions, for instance by constructing calibrated confidence sets.
+In contrast, uTS classification seeks to learn a classifier from uncertain data and for data that remain uncertain at prediction time—meaning that uncertainty is intrinsic to the input rather than the output.
+Despite its practical relevance, uTS classification remains comparatively under-explored, whereas uncertainty estimation more broadly is an active and rapidly evolving field in machine learning \citep{cleaveland2024conformal,cadiz2025uncertainty,nanopoulos2025conformal}.
+In this work, we directly address the uTS classification problem by developing methods that operate natively on uncertain inputs and explicitly account for their underlying uncertainty.

 Uncertain time series are preponderant in transient astrophysics.
 Astronomical objects whose brightness vary with time (a.k.a transients) are primarily characterized by the presence or absence of specific chemical elements found in their spectra.
 This data taking process (called spectroscopy) is very time-consuming and requires very good observation conditions to be performed.
 Moreover, since transients are objects which appear in the sky for a limited period of time then disappear forever, there is a small time-window of opportunities when such measurements can be taken.